 Yet when a person who has been engaging in prolonged substance misuse chooses to seek treatment, the pain can be stopped, they can begin to repair the damage, and they can begin pursuing a healthier and more productive future.

-Types of Treatment Offered at The Manor Clinic
+Types of Addiction Treatment Offered at The Manor Clinic

 The team of professionals who deliver treatment at The Manor Clinic go above and beyond to help patients reach their recovery goals and are able to do so because of their expertise in treating people battling the disease of addiction.
 Respect for the dignity of each person entrusted into our care is revered, and the therapeutic experience at this centre is focused solely on the needs of each patient.
 When a person elects to receive care at The Manor Clinic, a customised plan of care will be devised, and will include only the most appropriate protocols that will enable the individual to recover and heal in a lasting way.
+We provide an evidence-based programme that is tailored to individual needs, all structured within NICE guidelines.
 Depending on the programme that a person participates in, whether it is our 7, 14, or 28 day programme, the following methods of treatment are those that can be incorporated into their personally tailored treatment plan: